Fault Injection

 Li, Shi, Yang, Wu (GoGoByte), Black Hat USA 2024 [15]

-This Black Hat USA 2024 talk targets the JTAG password protection on ST's SPC5 family, with SPC58 named as the demonstration target.
-The SPC5 JTAG-controller authentication compares a 64-bit password sent over the debug interface against a value stored in flash; a single comparison success would normally be a viable glitch target, but the SPC5 implementation runs a redundant check after the primary comparison, so a one-shot voltage glitch on the password compare cannot enable JTAG on its own.
+At Black Hat USA 2024, the GoGoByte team went after the JTAG password protection on ST's SPC5 family, using SPC58 as the demonstration target.
+The SPC5 JTAG-controller authentication compares a 64-bit password sent over the debug interface against a value stored in flash.
+A single comparison success would ordinarily make a fine glitch target, but the SPC5 implementation repeats the check after the primary comparison, so a one-shot voltage glitch on the password compare cannot enable JTAG by itself.

-The GoGoByte team reverse-engineered the authentication state machine and identified the internal flag values that indicate "password accepted" inside the JTAG controller.
-They then built a small custom hardware adapter that suppresses or reshapes the redundant-check phase so that the chip evaluates the authentication exactly once per attempt, turning the protection into a single, stable trigger window.
-With that gadget in place, voltage fault injection on the first comparison passes the authentication and exposes the full JTAG interface, giving code execution and firmware access on the gateway-class ECU built around an SPC58.
-The authors report the issue to STMicroelectronics and expect the same flow to apply across the rest of the SPC5 series and likely related Power Architecture parts from other vendors.
+They reverse-engineered the authentication state machine and found the internal flag values that mean "password accepted" inside the JTAG controller.
+Then they built a small custom hardware adapter that suppresses or reshapes the redundant-check phase, so the chip evaluates the authentication exactly once per attempt and the protection becomes a single, stable trigger window.
+With that gadget in place, voltage fault injection on the first comparison passes authentication and exposes the full JTAG interface, giving code execution and firmware access on the gateway-class ECU built around an SPC58.
+The team reported the issue to STMicroelectronics and expects the same approach to work across the rest of the SPC5 series, and probably related Power Architecture parts from other vendors.

 Tesla

 The two entries below target Tesla's in-vehicle compute hardware rather than a single chip family.
 Together they cover three Autopilot generations: Tegra X2 in Autopilot 2 and 2.5, and Tesla's own FSD chip with its surrounding AMD SoC in HW3 and HW4.
-Both works combine fault injection with software bugs, and both leverage that the chips involved are also shipped in other vehicles and devices.
+Both works combine fault injection with software bugs, and both take advantage of the chips involved also shipping in other vehicles and devices.

 Three Glitches to Rule One Car: Fault Injection Attacks on a Connected EV